lorforlinux/GSoC2020_BeagleBoard.org/_posts/2020-07-19-installing-compatibility-layer.md

 ## Installing the compatibility layer

-- Clone the repository, `$ git clone https://github.com/lorforlinux/BeagleBoard-DeviceTrees/tree/v4.19.x-ti`.
+- Clone the repository, `$ git clone https://github.com/lorforlinux/BeagleBoard-DeviceTrees.git`.
 - Change directory, `$ cd BeagleBoard-DeviceTrees`.
+- Make sure you are on `v4.19.x-ti` branch using `$ git branch`.
+If you are not change branch using `$ git checkout v4.19.x-ti`.
 - Compile code, `$ make`.
-- To cleanup the binaries you can use, `$ make clean`
+- To cleanup the binaries you can use, `$ make clean`.
 - Install the dtb file on your board, make sure you have created the backup before doing this.
   - BBBWL/BBB: `$ sudo cp src/arm/am335x-boneblack-uboot-univ.dtb /boot/dtbs/4.19*/`.
   - BBAI: `$ sudo cp src/arm/am5729-beagleboneai.dtb /boot/dtbs/4.19*/`.